ejgallego/coq-lsp/CONTRIBUTING.md

 The checklist for the release as of today is the following:

+### Pre-release

+- update the version number at `editor/code/package.json`, do `npm i`
+- update the version number at `fleche/version.ml`

 ### Client:

 - update the client changelog at `editor/code/CHANGELOG.md`, commit
-- update the version number at `editor/code/package.json`
 - for the `main` branch: `dune release tag $coq_lsp_version`
+- build the extension with `npm run vscode:prepublish`
 - check with `vsce ls` that the client contents are OK
 - `vsce publish`
+- upload vsix to OpenVSX marketplace

 ### Server:

-- update the version number at `fleche/version.ml`
 - sync branches for previous Coq versions, using `git merge`, test and push to CI.
 - `dune release tag` for each `$coq_lsp_version+$coq_version`
 - `dune release` for each version that should to the main opam repos
-- [optional] update pre-release packages to coq-opam-archive
+- [deprecated] update pre-release packages to coq-opam-archive
-- [important] after the release, bump `version.ml` and `package.json` version string

 The above can be done with:
 ```